sophiahhuang/portfolio/README.md

 # Sophia's Portfolio 👩🏻‍🎨

-- About describes a sense of purpose
+- About describes a sense of purpose and interests
 - Blog posts share her learnings
-- Work highlights select projects
+- Work highlights projects

 # 🤖 Tech stack